scaleoutsean/awesome-solidfire/README.md

 - [solidfire-windows](https://github.com/scaleoutsean/solidfire-windows) - general notes on Windows Server 2019 Hyper-V with NetApp SolidFire
 - PowerShell [scripts](https://github.com/solidfire/PowerShell/tree/release/1.5.1/Microsoft) for automated storage deployment with Microsoft Hyper-V (for Windows Server 2012 R2; requires minor updates for Microsoft Windows Server 2016+).
 - [SolidFire VSS Provider](https://mysupport.netapp.com/products/p/elementvss.html) for MS Windows (login required)
+  - Not available for recent Windows Server, but VSS hardware provider is practically no longer necessary - since SQL Server 2022 snapshots can be taken without it and on-prem MS Exchange is dead, which leave almost no applications that need it.
+See my Windows Server 2025 Preview notes in [solidfire-windows](https://github.com/scaleoutsean/solidfire-windows)

 #### Red Hat Virtualization (RHEV)